Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations: The algorithm

-The case of a general surface $\Sigma$ is somewhat more involved.
-We need to specify how a graph $G$ embedded in $\Sigma$ is represented.
+Let us now formally describe the representation; we use a drawing of another graph $H$ to describe the curves along which we cut $\Sigma$.
 Let $g$ be the Euler genus of $\Sigma$ and $c$ the number of cuffs of $\Sigma$.
-We use the following variant of the polygonal representation.
-Let $H$ be a graph drawn in $\Sigma$ such that \begin{itemize} \item the boundary of every cuff traces a cycle in $H$, \item every edge $H$ is either equal to an edge of $G$, or intersects $G$ only in vertices, \item $H$ has exactly one face and this face is homeomorphic to an open disk $\Lambda$, and \item $H$ has at most $2(g+c-1)$ vertices of degree three. \end{itemize} The graph $G$ embedded in $\Sigma$ is represented by a graph $G'$ drawn in a closed disk $\Delta$, such that there exists a continuous surjection $\theta:\Delta\to\Sigma$ satisfying \begin{itemize} \item $G'=\theta^{-1}(G)$, \item the restriction of $\theta$ to the interior of $\Delta$ is a homeomorphism to $\Lambda$, and \item $\theta$ maps the boundary of $\Delta$ to the boundary walk of the face $\Lambda$ of $H$. \end{itemize} Note that there exist pairwise internally disjoint closed intervals $A_1$, $B_1$, $A_2$, $B_2$, \ldots, $A_p$, $B_p$ for some $p\le 3(g+c)+1$ such that the restriction of $\theta$ to each of them is injective, $\theta(A_i)=\theta(B_i)$ for $1\le i\le p$, and $\bigcup_{i=1}^p \theta(A_i)$ is the subgraph of $H$ consisting of edges not contained in any of the boundary cycles of $G$.
+Let $H$ be a graph drawn in $\Sigma$ such that \begin{itemize} \item the boundary of every cuff traces a cycle in $H$, \item for every edge $e\in E(H)$, the curve in $\Sigma$ representing $e$ in the drawing of $H$ is either equal to a curve representing an edge of $G$, or intersects the drawing of $G$ only in the points representing vertices of $G$, \item $H$ has exactly one face and this face is homeomorphic to an open disk $\Lambda$, and \item $H$ has at most $2(g+c-1)$ vertices of degree at least three. \end{itemize} The graph $G$ embedded in $\Sigma$ is represented by a graph $G'$ drawn in a closed disk $\Delta$, such that there exists a continuous surjection $\theta:\Delta\to\Sigma$ satisfying \begin{itemize} \item $G'=\theta^{-1}(G)$, \item the restriction of $\theta$ to the interior of $\Delta$ is a homeomorphism to $\Lambda$, and \item $\theta$ maps the boundary of $\Delta$ to the boundary walk of the face $\Lambda$ of $H$. \end{itemize} Note that the boundary of $\Delta$ contains pairwise internally disjoint closed intervals $A_1$, $B_1$, $A_2$, $B_2$, \ldots, $A_p$, $B_p$ for some $p\le 3(g+c)+1$ such that the restriction of $\theta$ to each of them is injective, $\theta(A_i)=\theta(B_i)$ for $1\le i\le p$, and $\bigcup_{i=1}^p \theta(A_i)$ is the subgraph of $H$ consisting of edges not contained in any of the boundary cycles of $G$.
 Hence, the surface $\Sigma$ is obtained from the disk $\Delta$ by identifying $A_i$ with $B_i$ for $1\le i\le p$, in the direction prescribed by $\theta$.
 We call this representation of an embedded graph a \emph{normal representation}.
 Let us remark that a normal representation can be obtained from any other common representation of an embedded graph in linear time.